 Ryan L. Boyd, The University of Texas at Austin (website)

 Ryan L. Boyd is a social/personality psychologist at the University of Texas at Austin.
 His research primarily deals with using language analysis techniques for revealing/understanding a person’s psychology, as well as their low-level psychological processes.
 Additionally, his recent research has also begun looking at how important individual differences, such as life experiences and future behaviors, can be detected, predicted, and better understood from a person’s language in social media contexts.
 Ryan is also the developer of several widely-used text analysis applications – he is the co-creator of the most recent version of LIWC, and he has released several open-source text quantification programs, including software for topic modeling, measurement via word embeddings, and other data handling/manipulation software.

 Morteza Dehghani is an Assistant Professor of psychology, computer science and the Brain and Creativity Institute (BCI) at University of Southern California.
 He is also the PI of USC’s Computational Social Sciences Laboratory (CSSL).
 Morteza’s research spans the boundary between psychology and artificial intelligence, as does my education.
 His work investigates properties of cognition by using documents of the social discourse, such as narratives, social media, transcriptions of speeches and news articles, in conjunction to behavioral studies.
 His research interests include: 1.
 Human Values 2.
 Theory Constrained Natural Language Processing 3.
 Neuro-Semantic Representations.

-Kevin Lanning, Florida Atlantic University
+Kevin Lanning, Florida Atlantic University, (website)

 Kevin Lanning is a Professor at the Wilkes Honors College of Florida Atlantic University.
 His research interests include personality measurement, the structure of scholarly networks, and political psychology.
 His embrace of computational methods and open science is a partial refutation of Max Planck's principle.